TTTaevas/osu-related-website/README.md

 [taevas.xyz](https://taevas.xyz) is my personal website meant for multiple osu!-related projects

+It's not to be confused with [static.taevas.xyz](https://static.taevas.xyz), my collection of various static pages, which has [a repository on GitLab](https://gitlab.com/TTTaevas/static.taevas.xyz)

 ## HOW TO TEST

 Start by cloning the repository and doing the `npm i` command to install the node modules